Derby Diary #1

 I thought the race would be so competitive and was afraid it would be cut-throat.
 But happily, everyone was so generous and banded together to help me.
 I rode with all sorts of people and everyone welcomed each other into their groups.

 The first day, I was riding with Angus (SA) and after the second station he went ahead.
-My horse was a bit slower but then I got a really great horse- a rocket, and I was able to catch up with Angus.
+My horse was a bit slower but then I got a really great horse, a rocket who meant I was able to catch up with Angus.
 But I ended up making the mistake of routing through the bog, so I had to emergency exit.
 Luckily the horse was able to get out of the mud pretty quickly; I remounted and we ended up clearing the vet check at the next station in record time with lessons learned.
 He was the best horse I had the whole Derby.

 It was a bit awkward riding in a borrowed kit that didn’t quite fit.
 I was surprised I was able to adapt under the circumstances.
 I think I was about halfway through the race when I felt like quitting but then I thought once I made it past this point, the countdown begins so it made it mentally more achievable.
 I could see myself crossing the finish line and eventually I did.”